 Noise-induced hearing loss is caused by prolonged exposure to loud noise.
 The culmination of constant exposure to everyday sounds like traffic, construction work, noisy office environments or loud music can negatively impact your hearing.
 While noise-induced hearing loss is generally temporary in nature, repeated overexposure to loud music damages inner ear hair cells, causing hearing loss to deteriorate over time and become permanent.

 The Center for Disease Control and Prevention estimates that more than one out of 10 persons aged 6-19 has already suffered permanent damage to their hearing from excessive exposure to loud noise.
-This includes, but is not limited to: loud music from headphones, stereos and converts, in addition to construction and other work equipment noises.
+Culprits of exposure include: loud music from headphones, stereos and converts, in addition to construction and other work equipment noises.

 The important thing to remember is noise-induced hearing loss is preventable.
-Individuals can lower their risk of noise-induced hearing loss by limiting their exposure to loud noises, utilizing earplugs when saturated in noisy environments and turning down the volume of music or sound on personal music device or using a volume-limiter device when using personal audio equipment.
+Individuals can lower their risk of noise-induced hearing loss by limiting their exposure to loud noises, utilizing earplugs when saturated in noisy environments, turning down the volume of music or sound on personal music device and using a volume-limiter device when using personal audio equipment.

 Illness-related hearing loss